chrissicool/android_prebuilts_android/README.md

  - Git SHA1 of source directory (mandatory)

 The directory structure is chosen so that you can create separate repositories for the binaries.
-These repositories then can be used to prepopulate other build hosts via (local) manifest.
+These repositories then can be used to prepopulate other build hosts via (local) manifest, rsync or shared NFS directories.

 It is recommended to re-populate prebuilts every now and then.
 Prebuilts will not be recompiled if not necessary.